Women’s Wellness Retreat

 -

-Jan has over 18 years of experience in the horse-riding business and 30 years of combined experience as a business owner.
-She owned and operated a ladies clothing and antiques shop in downtown Pemberton for 12 years and was a founder and contributing member of the Pemberton Chamber of Commerce and Tourism Pemberton.
+Jan has over 30 years of business and community leadership experience.
+In addition to a Whistler based trail rides operation and Copper Cayuse Outfitters, she owned and operated a ladies clothing and antiques shop in downtown Pemberton for many years.
+She was a founder and contributing member of the Pemberton Chamber of Commerce and Tourism Pemberton.

 She continues to be a valued mover and shaker of community life in Pemberton.
 She is the past president of the local branch of the Lions Club, and continues to be actively involved with their fund-raising initiatives.
 She sits on the Pemberton Valley Utility and Services Committee and works as a volunteer with the Better at Home social services initiative of the United Way in downtown Pemberton.